 What do you do to start your work day?
 Head to my studio space I work from and check all my emails to make sure I didn’t miss any deadlines and start checking off my to-do list from the day before.

 What do you do to end your work day?
 Add to my rolling to-do list that I missed either that day or anything else that came to mind!
 I chat with my creative friends about upcoming projects or fun things we can do together.

 What’s the last song you listened to?
 Heat Waves by Glass Animals.

-What’s the last photo in your favorites folder on your phone?
+What’s the last photo in your favourites folder on your phone?
 A photo of me and my friends from a Friendsgiving event I hosted last week.

 If you could go back and do one thing differently in your career path, what would it be?
 I wish I started earlier and posted what I wanted to post when I was younger but didn’t have the confidence to.
 I think I would’ve been much further in my career if I didn’t listen to others, but I’m also very grateful for the opportunities that I have had and I will keep going as long as I possibly can.